Psychedelic/dank/xtc/README.md

 ```

 ### Depositing cycles to your Cycles Token (XTC) balance
 Deposit cycles into the XTC canister, which are locked to "mint" your 1-1 Cycles Token (XTC), tied to your Principal ID.
-Remember that 1 XTC = 1 Trillion Cycles.
-(You should change the amount)
+The AMOUNT is in cycles (You should change the amount)

 ```bash
 $ dfx canister --network=ic --wallet=$(dfx identity --network=ic get-wallet) call --with-cycles AMOUNT aanaa-xaaaa-aaaah-aaeiq-cai mint "(principal \"$(dfx identity get-principal)\")"